The engine is live

 For decades, creation was the chokepoint.

-Tools now let anyone generate a song, a film, or a brand in an afternoon.
+Tools now let anyone generate hundreds of songs, films, or brands in an afternoon.
 The constraint has shifted.
 In a world where anything can be made instantly, the new scarcity is attention, and the new frontier is distribution.

 Spektra is the engine built for that world.